Don is a retired engineer and shares his experiences and knowledge with his readers to help them as technology gets more complicated.

 Conversely, in a more Tropical climate, there is a predominant need for Cool air.

 Because of this, most homes in these hotter climates will have ducts in the ceilings to distribute the cooled Air, which being heavier than the existing warm air, will drop.

 A non-Technical Explanation of a Home Cooling system.

-Hopefully, I haven't lost you yet with my explanations, so far.
+Hopefully, I haven't lost you yet with my explanations of air flow.

-So, I will move on to explain how and Air Conditioner works, without getting into any technical jargon.
+So, I will move on to give you a simple explanation of how an Air Conditioner works, without getting into any technical jargon; I PROMISE.

 Let's look at an Air Conditioning system as two black boxes, each with a fan attached.
 The boxes are attached to each other with pipes that contain a special gas.

 Step-1: Box-1 is placed outside of the house while Box-2 is placed inside of the house that is to be cooled.

 Step-2: When this system runs, the gas is circulated between the two boxes.